 A dedicated page to your hotel’s COVID-19 response shows, at the very least, that you’re taking the situation seriously.

 2021 Update: Still think that your brand can’t get away without talking about your health and safety measures?
 Booking.com’s recent research found that 70% of people “will only book if they know which health and hygiene policies are in place”.
 Don’t throw opportunities for bookings away!
-If you haven’t already done so, start writing your safety measures information now—or e-mail me for copywriting assistance.
+If you haven’t already done so, start writing your safety measures information now!

-How hotels are communicating their COVID-19 safety measures
+Examples: Here’s how hotels are sharing their COVID-19 safety measures

 Now that you’re decided on addressing your hotel’s COVID-19 response, the question is what’s the best way to actually talk about it?
-After all, you don’t want to go overboard and you don’t want to sound half-hearted.
+After all, you don’t want to go overboard (and stoke more fears).
+At the same time, you don’t want to sound halfhearted.

-These 7 examples from around the world show you the different ways hotels are communicating their COVID-19 safeguards.
-It will also show you what everyone has in common and what you can learn from them.
+These 7 examples from around the world show you the different ways hotels are communicating their COVID-19 safeguards—and what you can learn from them.

 Hotel Balzac: COVID-19 safety measures & responses

-- The message should have a prominent position on the homepage.
+- The message should have a prominent position on your homepage.
 That makes it easy for potential guests to quickly access safety information.

 - Use active voice.
 It exudes confidence.
 Combined with the future tense, the wording makes the reader feel like they’ve already decided on this place.
-That feeling could provide the impetus to actually go ahead and do it.
+That feeling could provide the much-needed push to actually go ahead with a booking.

 - Encourage them to contact you.
-It creates the impression of transparency; shows that you are prepared and willing to answer safety concerns pre-booking; and personal contact opens up an added opportunity to convert on-the-fence lookers into bookers.
+This shows transparency; you are prepared and willing to answer safety concerns pre-booking.
+Also, personal contact opens up an added opportunity to convert leads.